dbryan17/crossword-generator/README.md

 - blank root node, then all the starting letters on next tier, then two letter pairs, then three, then the full words
 - organized left to right by commonness, so if c is the most common starting letter, c will be furtherst left off root node, and so on
 - doing it this way we can place one letter at a time
+- this way it isn't really sorted by how popular the word is, more so how common the starting letters are, then by popularitiy, or could decide this... figure out
 - figure out time complexity

 2. hash table